 Another flaw of wanting things done my way is that when it came to any type of execution, I wanted my workers to follow the exact process I put in place.

 When they would come to me and suggest software that would help them do their job more efficiently, I would ignore it or put it off until later.
 Instead, what I learned is that I should have listened to my employees when they needed help.

 If a writer needs a grammar checker to help cut down on editing time, I should get one for them.

 If a salesperson wants to leverage software to automate their follow-up email sequence, I should get them a subscription.

 If a developer wants to use a particular language because that’s what they’re familiar with, I should listen to them.

-What I learned here is that by listening to the needs of your workers and addressing the problems they bring to you, things become more efficient – especially at a large scale.
+What I learned from the leadership mistakes I made is that by listening to the needs of your workers and addressing the problems they bring to you, things become more efficient – especially at a large scale.

 Would you like to contribute a post?